-Sure Park City is mostly known as a winter ski destination, but the three world-class resorts offer countless summer recreational activities too.
+Park City is mostly known as a winter ski destination, but the two world-class resorts offer countless summer recreational activities too.
 From hiking, mountain biking, fishing, and golfing to gondola rides, an alpine slide, and bobsled rides, Park City is a year-round destination with something for everyone.

 Due to its ideal mountain location, Park City, Utah is nestled between 3 ski resorts and plenty of groomed trails, National Forest roads and trails, and BLM land ideal for cross country skiing.
 From mountain top routes to rock canyons and even some golf course tracks, skiing in Park City is the most popular winter activity.